SAVNET-ProblemStatement-Architecture/Intra-domain-SAVNET-Architecture/draft-li-savnet-intra-domain-architecture-06.md

 ### Validation Entity

 When a SAVNET router acts as validation entity, the information receiver of its SAVNET Agent receives SAV-specific information from other SAVNET routers that act as source entity.
-Then, its SAVNET Agent processes the received SAV-specific information, its local SAV-specific information, and/or its local routing information to generate SAV rules on corresponding interfaces.
+Then, its SAVNET Agent processes SAV-specific information provided by other SAVNET routers, its own SAV-specific information, and/or its local routing information to generate SAV rules on corresponding interfaces.
 As mentioned above, host-facing routers perform SAV filtering on interfaces facing the host network, customer-facing routers perform SAV filtering on interfaces facing the customer network, and AS border routers perform SAV filtering on interfaces facing another AS.

 ~~~
 +---------------------+              +---------------------+